nkp1111/shareme/README.md

   - sanity query for pin detail from pin id
   - add pinDetail page with additional info and make comment
   - add sanity query to get created pin and saved pin
+  - add userProfile component for showing saved and created pin by user

 ## Built with

 - [Sanity](https://www.sanity.io/)